sebas77/Svelto.MiniExamples/README.md

 http://www.sebaslab.com/svelto-mini-examples-doofuses-must-eat/

-* Goal of this example: show the simplest use of Svelto 2.8 (beta state), intoduce to the concept of entity descriptors, entity structs and groups.
-* Secondary goal: show integration with UnityECS, show the use of Svelto.Tasks 2.0 (alpha state), show integration with Burst
+* Goal of this example: show the simplest use of Svelto ECS (mixed versions), intoduce to the concept of entity descriptors, entity structs and groups.
+Show the integration with UnityECS, show the use of Svelto.Tasks 2.0 (alpha state), show integration with Unity Jobs and Burst
  * **Iteration 1**
    * Integration with UnityECS for rendering
    * Move the camera with arrows and mouse, left button to drop food